openstack-archive/senlin/doc/source/contributor/receiver.rst

 Creating a message receiver
 ---------------------------

-When a user requests to create a message receiver by invoking :program:`senlin` command line tool or the equivalent :program:`openstack` command, the receiver type ``message`` is the only parameter need to be specified.
+When a user requests to create a message receiver by invoking :program:`openstack` command, the receiver type ``message`` is the only parameter need to be specified.

 When the Senlin API service receives the request, it does the following things: